ahmadibraali/Real-Estate/README.md

 5. Manage your own property listings and agent profile if you have the appropriate permissions.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-Make sure to follow the [Contributing Guidelines](CONTRIBUTING.md) for a smooth collaboration process.

 ## License
 This project is licensed under the [MIT License](LICENSE).